IFierta/mac-os-opencore-asus-k501lx_lb/README.md

 - Keyboard backlight

-- Headphone (For correct working, you need to install codeccommander.kext in / L / E. If you don't want to use codeccommander.kext change layout id to <20000000> )
+- Headphone (Use AlcPlugFix for the headphones to work correctly.)

 - Microphone